RobertFielding/Rush-Hour-Project/README.md

 1) Download the files.

-2) Extract from zip file.
+2) Extract the zipped file or clone the repository.

 3) Open input_grid.py in an interpreter and press run.